-- 1. Consensual sexual relationship misconduct among employees: - The College strictly prohibits consensual sexual relationships between administrators, supervisors, deans or chairpersons and the employees they supervise professionally advise, counsel, or employees over whom they have direct impact on the employee's terms and conditions of employment. \\The College also recognizes that some employees may be married or significantly engaged with employees who then become subordinates.
+- 1. Consensual sexual relationship misconduct among employees: - The College strictly prohibits consensual sexual relationships between administrators, supervisors, deans or chairpersons and the employees they supervise professionally advise, counsel, or employees over whom they have direct impact on the employee's terms and conditions of employment.
+The College also recognizes that some employees may be married or significantly engaged with employees who then become subordinates.
 If an employee finds themselves in a relationship with an employee for whom they now have an evaluative relationship, the supervising employee shall contact HR and report the relationship so that determinations regarding who would need to evaluate or supervise the subordinate employee may be made. - 2.
 Consensual sexual relationship misconduct with students: - The College strictly prohibits consensual sexual relationships between faculty members and the students or student employees enrolled in a class or class sequence(s) taught, advised, counseled, or supervised by the faculty member, or over whom the faculty member has direct impact on the student or student employee's academic enrollment or success. - The College strictly prohibits consensual sexual relationships between administrators, supervisors, deans, chairpersons or employees and the student or student employees whom they advise, counsel, or supervise, or over whom they have a direct impact on the student or student employee's academic enrollment or success. - The college strongly discourages all employees or faculty members from engaging in consensual sexual relationships with students as long as the student is considered to be in an active status as a student, even if the student is not currently enrolled in a class.

-D-1 CONSEQUENCES OF ENGAGING IN INAPPROPRIATE CONSENSUAL SEXUAL, ROMANTIC, OR INTIMATE RELATIONSHIPS a) The employment of the parties involved in the consensual sexual relationship in which one person has authority over or influence upon the status of the other will be modified so that the authority or influence no longer exists.
+D-1 CONSEQUENCES OF ENGAGING IN INAPPROPRIATE CONSENSUAL SEXUAL, ROMANTIC, OR INTIMATE RELATIONSHIPS

+- 1. Any employee or faculty member who is engaged in a consensual sexual relationship that may be in violation of this policy has the responsibility to notify his/her administrator, dean or chairperson, the Human Resources Department and/or the Title IX Coordinator or Deputy Title IX Coordinator about the relationship as soon as it is known that it may violate this policy. - a) The employment of the parties involved in the consensual sexual relationship in which one person has authority over or influence upon the status of the other will be modified so that the authority or influence no longer exists.
 This shall occur by moving one of the persons to another position, department, or supervisor, if possible.
-If acceptable alternative arrangements are not feasible, the relationship may not continue or employees will be subject to further disciplinary action, up to and including termination.
+If acceptable alternative arrangements are not feasible, the relationship may not continue or employees will be subject to further disciplinary action, up to and including termination. - b) An employee who does not notify his/her administrator, supervisor, dean or chairperson that he/she is involved in a consensual sexual relationship is in violation of this policy and shall be subject to disciplinary action, up to and including termination of employment.